 You might be away from home for about eight months at a time, with no personal holidays during this time.

 Resorts are usually abroad in a non-English speaking country.

 You could be working in extremes of temperature – very hot or very cold.

 There might be lifting, carrying and running about.

 You will wear a company uniform, which will be provided.

-To be a children’s representative you must have a relevant childcare qualification, such as SVQ Social Services (Children and Young People) or Playwork at SCQF Levels 6 or 7; or an NC in Early Education and Childcare (Level 5).
+To be a children’s representative you often need to have a relevant childcare qualification, such as SVQ Social Services (Children and Young People) or Playwork at SCQF Levels 6 or 7; or an NC in Early Education and Childcare (Level 5).
 You might be able to get work with some companies without a formal qualification, but childcare work experience.

 If working in the crèche at the resort with babies, you must have an SVQ at SCQF Level 6/7 or equivalent.

-You would require at least 6 months to 1 year experience working with children in a professional environment.
+You would require at least 6 -12 months' experience working with children in a professional environment.

 You should have a relevant first aid certificate or be willing to get one before you start work.